-For a perfect day in Jasper, take the Maligne Lake Cruise to Spirit Island, then dine at Maligne Canyon Wilderness Kitchen and hike Maligne Canyon.
+For a perfect day in Jasper, take the Maligne Lake Cruise to Spirit Island (open May 31, 2024 – October 13, 2024), then hike and dine at Maligne Canyon.

-Disclosure: This story was written in partnership with Pursuit Banff Jasper Collection.
-As usual, all words and opinions are my own.
+Disclosure: This story was written in partnership with Pursuit Banff Jasper Collection, but all words and opinions are my own.

 Maligne Lake Cruise

 Maligne Lake is beautiful at any time of day, but mornings are most magical when mist rises from the still water.
 As we take in the expanse of blue dotted with canoes, we breathe deeply, savoring the fresh mountain air.
 It is cool and crisp with a hint of lodgepole pine.